Get inspired! View a selection of projects by past Book Arts Mentorship recipients:

 Since 1985, the Jerome Foundation has helped artists push the boundaries of contemporary book arts by supporting the creation of new work.
 Book arts projects funded by thirteen series of Fellowships and four prior series of Mentorships range from exquisitely crafted fine press volumes and sculptural books to documented performances and one-of-a-kind installations that “break the bindings” and redefine conventional notions of book form.

-Applications are now being accepted for the sixth series of the Book Arts Mentorship program.
-Application deadline: September 1, 2016.
+Applications are currently under review for the sixth series of the Book Arts Mentorship program.
+Recipients will be announced on Friday, October 7th.

 Friday, October 7, 2016